MAPLE LEAFS (10-4-0) at CANUCKS (9-5-1)

 Big story: The Canucks figure to see a vastly improved Maple Leafs team that since the last time these teams met has ended a lengthy Stanley Cup Playoffs drought and gotten off to a fast start in the 2013-14 season.
 Phil Kessel was shut out Wednesday by the Calgary Flames, but is still among the NHL leaders with nine goals.

-Maple Leafs: Even without Kessel, there was still more than enough firepower present for Toronto to double up Calgary 4-2 at Scotiabank Saddledome.
+Maple Leafs: Even without Kessel, Toronto had more than enough firepower to double up Calgary 4-2 at Scotiabank Saddledome.
 Joffrey Lupul and James van Riemsdyk each scored his seventh goal of the season in the opening period, with van Riemsdyk really shifting the momentum on a shorthander with four seconds left.

 Of course, Jonathan Bernier's season-high 41 saves also had something to do with the Maple Leafs getting two points.
-Bernier made over 30 saves for the seventh time in nine starts.
+Bernier made more than 30 saves for the seventh time in nine starts.

 "They're a good team in that building," Bernier said.
 "I've played here many times and they come out really hard.
 I just want to make those saves and keep my team in the game."